amira-abdelhafiez/Baking_App/README.md

 # Baking App

+This is the Application that I made for my third project in the Android Nanodegree. <br />
+The user can see a lot of recipes and ingredients and steps for each recipe , also can see videos for each step. <br />
+The app support different screen devices. <br />

+# Features

+1- View Rceipes.
+2- See steps , ingredients for each one.
+3- View video for each step.
+4- There is also a widget for the app.

-# Libraries
+# Libraries used

-1- Butterknife.
+1- Butterknife. <br />
-2- Espresso.
+2- Espresso. <br />
-3- Picasso.
+3- Picasso. <br />
-4- RecyclerView.
+4- RecyclerView. <br />
-5- Room.
+5- Room. <br />
-6- Consraint Layout.
+6- Consraint Layout. <br />
-7- Exo Player.
+7- Exo Player. <br />

 # Pics
 ![baking1](https://user-images.githubusercontent.com/20417885/48444895-eb65d000-e79d-11e8-928b-aa389560109c.png)